jerryanimaku/GitHub-Followers/README.md

 # GitHub-Followers
-An IOS Application for users to access their GitHub Followers and view their Repos and Gists
+An iOS Application for users to access their GitHub Followers and view their Repos and Gists

 The landing page for someone with Followers: